 A wind that blows on to a shore is a little different.
 This type of wind will generate an undertow effect.
 The surface layer of the water is driven on to the shore and recirculates back underneath.
 The practical meaning of this is that it turns over the entire water volume, dislodging all sorts of trout food in the process.
 It will also be the end of the road for all the water-borne food items collected along the way, adding to the potpourri of palatables.
 This means active trout, which in turn means catchable trout.
 An excellent proposition, Im sure you will agree!

-in summary, good loch style conditions mean a parallel wind, or an on
+So in summary, good loch style conditions mean a parallel wind, or an on shore wind.

 My main preference is for dry flies.
 Dries seem to present a better target to feeding trout in shallow water than do wets.
 Trout also love to feed off the top when they can, so who am I to deny them that pleasure!
 There is an old saying that 80% of a fishs diet is below the surfacethat may be true but 100% percent of the satisfaction lies in catching trout on the surface!

 The trout become tuned into looking skywards for a moving feast once the weather warms a little, and will usually take a well-presented dry.
 In Tasmania, and the western district lakes in Victoria, this means about 10 degrees of water temperature, and 10 hours of daylight.
 Prior to that, the best option is wet flies.
 I dont think it matters what flies, as long as there is a balance in your team of flies, and they get in front of the trout.

 In light conditions, fish smaller flies with a slow retrieve.
 Wet or dry, it always pays to give the flies some movement.
 It tends to get the trout looking at your flies.
 For dries use size 12s and 14s; wets use size 10s and 12s.
 The reason for the smaller flies is the lack of distortion in the water.
 Slower wave action and wind speed means slower currents and less movement of water.
 This in turn gives less distortion to the appearance of your flies.